Malcolm Turnbull: Life after politics

-On 1 June 2019, Turnbull returned to the private sector as a senior advisor to major global private equity firm Kohlberg Kravis Roberts (KKR).
+On 1 June 2019, Turnbull returned to the private sector as a senior advisor to major global private equity firm KKR.
 Turnbull returned to Australia in December 2019 and appeared on the final episode of Q&A hosted by Tony Jones on 9 December 2019.

-Turnbull has publicly criticised the Morrison government for not taking strong enough action on climate change, arguing that they should readopt his National Energy Guarantee (NEG) policy.
+Turnbull publicly criticised the Morrison government for not taking strong enough action on climate change, arguing that they should readopt his National Energy Guarantee (NEG) policy.
 In a piece in The Guardian, he stated that, "Scott Morrison can't afford to waste the bushfire crisis when Australia urgently needs its own Green New Deal...There are simply no more excuses.
 We cannot allow political prejudice and vested interests to hold us up any longer.
 If ever there was a crisis not to waste, it is this one.
 Morrison has the chance now to reinstate the NEG with higher targets.
 Both he and Josh Frydenberg were among its strongest supporters when I was PM.
 They abandoned it in the lead-up to an election, to pacify the right wing of the Coalition that sabotaged it in the first place."

-On 25 October 2020, Turnbull gave his support to former Australian Prime Minister Kevin Rudd's petition for a "Royal Commission to ensure a strong, diverse Australian news media" with the goal of investigating Rupert Murdoch's control over Australian news media, tweeting that he had signed it and encouraging others to follow suit.
+On 25 October 2020, Turnbull gave his support to former Australian prime minister Kevin Rudd's petition for a "Royal Commission to ensure a strong, diverse Australian news media" with the goal of investigating Rupert Murdoch's control over Australian news media, tweeting that he had signed it and encouraging others to follow suit.
 The petition became the most signed parliamentary e-petition in Australia, with more than 500,000 signatures.
 The petition was tabled in the House of Representatives by Labor MP Andrew Leigh on 9 November 2020.

 In January 2021, Turnbull joined the board of the International Hydropower Association as a non-executive member, also becoming a co-chair of the organisation's International Forum on Pumped Storage Hydropower.
+In 2025, his company sold two pumped hydro projects (Glenbawn Dam and Glennies Creek Dam) to AGL.

+In 2023, Turnbull gave a speech at the Centre for Asia Pacific Resilience and Innovation, at the organisation's annual forum in Taipei, Taiwan.
+In the speech, he stated that Taiwan was under a greater threat from local actors who spread lies than external forces, seemingly hinting at recent issues involving China.